WeathersReport/recipes/README.md

-a simple html-based website about recipes. the basics of html will be used, including : various elements (paragraphs, headers, lists, etc..) and various attributes.
+a simple website about recipes. the basics of html will be used, including : various elements (paragraphs, headers, lists, etc..) and various attributes.
+Along with various CSS styles.